Beautiful weekend in central Ohio, lower humidity

-A much more comfortable air has settled in for the remainder of the weekend, with high pressure building down from Canada behind a cold front that crossed the state.
-After a high of 87 on Saturday, you can feel the difference today with a northwest breeze and readings in the pleasant 70s.
+A comfortable air settled in for the weekend, with high pressure building down from Canada behind a cold front.
+After a high of 87 on Saturday, you could feel the difference Sunday in a northerly flow, with temperatures just touching 80.

-Tropical Storm Cristobal (50 mph) is approaching the Louisiana coast, with landfall expected a little west of New Orleans this evening accompanied by storm surge of 3-5 feet, high waves, heavy rain, flooding., and a few tornadoes as far east as the Florida Panhandle.
+Tropical Storm Cristobal (50 mph) will make landfall this evening near New Orleans, accompanied by storm surge, heavy rain, flooding, and a few tornadoes as far east as northern Florida.

 High pressure will glide east of Ohio Monday, allowing temperatures to rebound into the mid-80s.
 The hottest day of the season so far will come on Tuesday, as an upper-level ridge strengthens overhead and shunts the remains of Cristobal west of the Ohio Valley.